-Sara Wilson is an independent research and policy analyst who has worked as a consultant for over five years.
-She specializes in the areas of socio-economic analysis of environmental data - notably ecosystem valuation and full cost accounting techniques, public policy development, ecological fiscal reform, and environmental management.
+Sara Wilson is an ecological economist and policy analyst who works as principal consultant for Natural Capital Research and Consulting.
+She specializes in the areas of socio-economic analysis of environmental data - notably ecosystem valuation and full cost accounting techniques, public policy development, and ecological fiscal reform.
 She has compiled, analyzed, and developed social, economic, and environmental indicators for provincial accounting purposes, and developed market and non-market valuations for ecosystem services.
 Sara has also developed environmental policy alternatives, including initiatives that address climate change, pollution prevention, ecosystem conservation, and ecological fiscal reform.